YinHK-gameDev/unity-learn/physics/collider/README.md

 A Rigidbody component can be switched between normal and kinematic behavior at any time using the `IsKinematic` property.

+If the object with the Collider needs to be moved during gameplay then you should also attach a Rigidbody component to the object.
+The Rigidbody can be set to be kinematic if you don't want the object to have physical interaction with other objects.

 > **Kinematic rigidbodies** should be used for colliders that can be moved or disabled/enabled **occasionally**
 > Unlike a static collider, a moving kinematic rigidbody **will apply friction** to other objects
 > You can move a kinematic rigidbody object from a script by modifying its Transform Component